w3c/wai-statements/index.md

 ### URI of website/mobile app
 {% include excol.html type="middle" %}
 * Provide the URI of the website or mobile application that is the subject of this Accessibility Statement.
 This includes version information and a date if necessary to recognize a specific version.
 For a website this could be or include the URI, for a mobile application it could be or include a link to the place where the app can be downloaded or installed from.
-* <strong>Example:</strong> For the public website this could be: "https://www.universityofsampel.ort".
-Or for the library: "https://www.universityofsampel.ort/library/" or shop: "https://www.universityofsampel.ort/shop".
-For the mobile version of their website: "https://m.universityofsampel.ort".
-The Dutch version of their website: "nl.universityofsampel.ort".
-For their mobile wayfinder app it could be: "https://universityofsampel.ort/appshop/wayfinderapp (version 1.2.3) or https://nameofappstore.ext/appname".
+* <strong>Example:</strong> For the public website this could be: "https://www.w3.org/WAI/demos/bad/after/home.html".
+If the website would have a seperate section per city, the URI could be "website/city.html" or if they have a shop: "website/shop.html".
+The Dutch version of their website could be: "website/nl/".
+For their mobile app it could be: "https://nameofappstore.ext/linktoapp (version 1.2.3)".
-* <strong>Format:</strong> URL: [https://www.universityofsampel.ort/library/] or APP: [https://nameofappstore.ext/appname]
+* <strong>Format:</strong> URL: [https://www.w3.org/WAI/demos/bad/after/home.html] or APP: [https://nameofappstore.ext/linktoapp]
 * <textarea rows="1" cols="70"></textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}